 Natural latex is extremely durable and can be made to a specific density or firmness, providing for a highly customizable mattress design.

 It rivals the supportiveness and comfort of memory foam, but is much more breathable, due to the space between the particles - which lend it a unique springiness.
 In fact “hot sleepers” are frequently amazed at how much cooler they feel on a natural latex mattress.
 And while memory foam can have a strong “off-gassing” odor that seems to linger, natural latex is relatively odorless (although some people may notice a hint of fresh rubber smell when they first get it).

 We use two kinds of latex in our mattresses and accessories: 100% natural Talalay, and 100% organic Dunlop, each named for the simple heating and cooling processes that produce them.

 Both types of natural latex come from the sap of a rubber tree, and as such, are renewable resources.
 Natural rubber is also a relatively sustainable choice because rubber trees grow quickly, heal from the extraction process quickly, and a single tree can be tapped for up to 30 years.

-We source high quality, durable springs based on Bonnell and Pocket Coil designs.
+We source high quality, durable Bonnell and Pocket Coil springs.
 First used in the horse-drawn carriages of early 19th century high-society, the Bonnell spring has become a mainstay of modern mattress production, and for good reason.
 The modified hourglass shape responds to the weight of the sleeper, providing medium-firm support to the areas of the body that need it most.

 The more contemporary Pocket Coil design has become increasingly popular for its softer, contouring support.
-Each isolated coil has its own independent suspension, significantly reducing or eliminating partner disturbance.
+Each isolated coil has its own independent suspension, which significantly reduces motion transfer, and therefore, partner disturbance.